-Employees first noticed Moose on a pond near their business and took to feeding him and building up his trust so that he could be safely rescued.
+Employees first noticed Moose on a pond near their business in the summer of 2016.
+They took to feeding him and building up his trust so that he could be safely rescued.
 After many months of diligent attempts, rescuers finally nabbed this gorgeous guy safely utilizing a net gun!

 Moose is cross between a Muscovy and (judging by size and color) Rouen duck.
 Hybrid Muscovy ducks are referred to as "mules" because they are infertile.
 Since it is illegal to breed Muscovy ducks without a permit anyway, this shouldn't matter to his new owners.